HSBC Life Singapore appoints CIO, chief product officer

 He has close to 15 years of life insurance experience across product development, actuarial pricing and valuation, data analytics, distribution and marketing, and was most recently head of consumer marketing at AIA Singapore.

-HSBC Life Singapore chief executive Carlos Vazquez said Mr Pang and Mr How, both experts in their respective areas, will be well-placed to help the insurer continue drive growth initiatives by improving customers' investment returns and experience.
+HSBC Life Singapore chief executive Carlos Vazquez said Mr Pang and Mr How will be well-placed to help the insurer continue to drive growth initiatives by improving customers' investment returns and experience.

-HSBC Life Singapore will play an important role in driving HSBC's wealth ambition to become the top wealth management provider in Asia, the lender added.

-Mr Vazquez said the insurance arm's close collaboration with HSBC's retail and private banking units, as well as its asset management arm, will allow HSBC Life Singapore to develop more innovative solutions to address the protection and retirement planning needs of customers across the wealth continuum.